 Silicon Solar Cells

 Silicon solar cells are the components that use the photovoltaic effect to convert solar power into electricity.
-The structure of the solar cells is like a matrix and is bounded together between glass panels.
+The structure of the solar cells is like a matrix and is bound together between glass panels.
 These silicon solar cells create electric charge by interacting with the glass wafer sheet.

 Metal Frame

 The metal frame of a solar panel is ideally made from aluminium and helps with several things.
-It prevents the solar panel from getting damaged from dangerous situations or harsh weather conditions.
+It prevents the solar panel from getting damaged by dangerous situations or harsh weather conditions.
 The frame is also helpful in mounting the solar panel at your preferred angle.

 Standard 12V Wire